 It still won’t get enough affordable housing built

-You can read more about this in our submissions to the three earlier stages of consultation (see below).
+You can also read more about this in our above consultation response, and in those we made to the four earlier stages of consultation (see below, in reverse order).

-Shropshire Council kindly gave us access to the data from these first two consultations.
-We were able to re-analyse the data, with stark results.
-The electorate are overwhelmingly against the Council’s high housing targets.
+Our belief that the process is undemocratic is based partly on our re-analysis of the Council's data from the first two consultations.
+This showed that the electorate are overwhelmingly against the Council’s high housing targets.
 It is only the development sector, and the Council, that want them.
-We think that the Council should take proper note of this, and opt for lower targets.
+This is the report:

 Economic Growth Strategy